m-rosinsky/developer-qual/python/01_DataTypes/tutorials/02_SymbolTable.md

 In this tutorial, we've become introduced to the Symbol Table, a concept we're going to see frequently as the tutorials continue.

 I encourage both new and experienced programmers to make a symbol table like this for yourself on some scratch paper when writing or reading code!

+Take your program line-by-line updating the symbol table as you go.
 It can be surprising useful when fixing issues in your programs.